christianpflugradt/Passbird/README.md

       # number of seconds to pass before clipboard is emptied
       delaySeconds: 10
   keyStore:
-    # directory where keystore is located
+    # path to directory where keystore is located
     location:
   passwordStore:
-    # directory where password database is located
+    # path to directory where password database is located
     location:
     # terminates Passbird if database checksum doesn't meet expectations
     verifyChecksum: true